Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

           "slices_list": [
             {
               "slice": 218,  // The global index of this slice.
-              "pause": 23.221,  // How long the slice took.
+              "pause": 23.221,  // How long the slice took (milliseconds).
-              "when": 0,  // Milliseconds since the start of the GC.
               "reason": "SET_NEW_DOCUMENT",
               // GC state when the slice started "initial_state": "NotActive",